Betting Online vs. Vegas Sportsbook

 When you say “Vegas,” images of massive screens filled with betting lines, betting tellers, bright lights and betting slips instantly come to mind.
 It still has its appeal and the sportsbooks along the strip are packed.

-So, which offers the better betting experience?
+So, which offers a better betting experience?
 Online sportsbooks or Vegas sportsbooks?

 The first online sportsbook hit the world wide web in 1996.
-Since then the number of offshore sportsbooks has risen astronomically and now there are literally hundreds of options available.
+Since then the number of online sportsbooks has risen astronomically and now there are literally hundreds of options available around the globe.

 This huge popularity is partly due to the simple fact that punters can make bets from the comfort of their own home, or anywhere via mobile betting.
 The other reason is the number of bonuses and promotions, and the number of markets and highly competitive odds.